cktang88/system-prompt-tester/README.md

 ## API Key

-Create a '/public/api-key.txt' file with your OpenAI API key.
+Create a `/public/api-key.txt` file with your OpenAI API key.

 ## Prompts

-Stored in local storage.
+Stored in local storage, can be exported as JSON file.

 ## License